GKS Tychy: History

 In the 1976–77 Ekstraklasa, GKS Tychy, to the surprise of experts, was relegated from Polish top division, despite the fact that its top players remained at Tychy.
 After several seasons in Polish Second Division, GKS was once again relegated (1983) to the third level of Polish football tier, remaining there until 1993.
-After a merger with Sokol Pniewy, the new team, called Sokol Tychy-Pniewy, played in 1995–96 Ekstraklasa and 1996–97 Ekstraklasa.
+After a merger with Sokół Pniewy, the new team, called Sokół Tychy-Pniewy, played in 1995–96 Ekstraklasa and 1996–97 Ekstraklasa.
 Due to financial difficulties, the team was dissolved in 1997.
 Soon afterwards, new organization, called Tyski Klub Sportowy Tychy was founded.
+Later on, the team eventually returned to the historic name GKS Tychy and won promotion to the I liga (second tier) in 2012.
+In the 2020–21 season GKS qualified to promotion play-offs to the Ekstraklasa, but lost to the final winner Górnik Łęczna.

+In April 2021, The Seelig Group (TSG) and Chien Lee of NewCity Capital together acquired 75% of GKS Tychy and became the controlling shareholders.
+Tyski Sport S.A. remains as 25% shareholder.

+In November 12, 2025, Łukasz Piszczek has become the new coach of GKS Tychy.